CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 service_item_id | This contains all the parameters defining the connection. type_guessing | Deprecated (unused for connectors). content_guessing | Deprecated (unused for connectors). visualization_id | A unique identifier for the map created in the import process.
-Only applies if created_visualization is set to true. from_external_source | Has the value **false** for all connector-based synchronizations.
+Only applies if `create_visualization` is set to true. from_external_source | Has the value **false** for all connector-based synchronizations.

 ```javascript